ruvaldak/saltpeter-gunpowder/README.md

 # Saltpeter Gunpowder

-A vanilla-friendly, immserive, well researched gunpowder crafting mod with no feature creep and no world generation tweaks.
+A vanilla-friendly, immersive, well researched gunpowder crafting mod with no feature creep and no world generation tweaks.
 <br>
 <br>